Discontinuities cause essential spectrum on surfaces: Examples

 \begin{proof} Recall that, for \(x\in \gamma_{k}\), \(\varphi(x) \Jac{\gamma_{k}}{\cF_C}(x) = \frac{1}{2}\).
 Consequently \eqref{eq:Lambda},

 Additionally, for all \(k\) sufficiently large, \(\len{\gamma_{k}}=1\) and so \(\Lambda_{L^{\infty}} = \Lambda_{L^{\infty},2}\). \end{proof}

-\begin{remark} In the second and third example (Section~\ref{sec:cocycle}, Section~\ref{sec:local-example}), we considered the case where the weight of transfer operator was chosen to be \(\left|\det D\cF \right|^{-1}\).
-Arguably this is the most relevant of transfer operators but other choices of weight are also of significant interest.
-In both these examples the present choice was a great convenience and led to the possibility of choosing \(\alpha_k\) constant.
-In the second example we took advantage of the fact that \(\varphi(x)\Jac{\gamma_{k}}{\cF_{B}}(x)\) is constant.
-This simplifies the choice of the \(\alpha_k\) in cases like this and it is not clear how to proceed in full generality (see the discussion of \ref{it:A1} in Section~\ref{sec:discuss}).
+\begin{remark} In the first example (Section \ref{sec:affinemap}), $\alpha_k$ can be defined inductively for any weight (see the discussion of Assumption \ref{it:A1} in Section \ref{sec:discuss}).
+In the second and third example (Section~\ref{sec:cocycle}, Section~\ref{sec:local-example}) we exploit the fact that \(\varphi(x)\Jac{\gamma_{k}}{\cF_{B}}(x)\) is constant on each $\gamma_k$, allowing us to define \(\alpha_k\) constant (see \eqref{eq:def-alphak} and \eqref{eq:def-alphak2}).
 In the third example any weight which was constant on \(\bT^2 \setminus J\) would suffice without modifying the argument as can be seen in the proof of Lemma~\ref{lem:eg-C}. \end{remark}